OmarTheProgrammerr/SOEN363_A3/README.md

 // Student ID: 40162541
 // Github repo link of the solution: https://github.com/OmarTheProgrammerr/SOEN363_A3.git

+// Note!!
+I cannot submit a folder in moodle, so you can find the folder with the CSV file in the github repo.
 // Regarding the first part ( the CSV files ), you can find them under CSVFiles folder.

 // Script to create database in Neo4J -> Question 2 :